oras-project/oras-mcp/README.md

 ### Authentication

-If you need to access private registries through the server, log in ahead of time using either the ORAS CLI or Docker:

-- `oras login <registry>`
-- `docker login <registry>`

-The server will reuse the credentials from your local credential store when available.
+`oras-mcp` reads credentials from the same stores used by the ORAS and Docker CLIs, but you need to expose those stores to the server process:

+- **Released binary** – Run `oras login <registry>` or `docker login <registry>` on the host machine; the binary will pick up the cached credentials automatically.
+- **Docker container** – On Linux you can mount your Docker config as shown in the [credential section](#mount-docker-credentials-linux-only); ensure the file contains inline `auths` entries.
+Docker Desktop (macOS/Windows) depends on keychain helpers, so use the released binary there.

 ## Example Chats